ahlem-phantom/poker-hands-euler-problem-54/README.md

 *Tab.7:* FileUtil class description

 ###  The HandUtil Class
-This class provides utility methods for parsing a hand string representation into a Hand object, evaluating hand properties like same suit, consecutive cards, highest card value, etc, determining the poker hand rank (Straight Flush, Four of a Kind, etc. and Identifying specific card combinations like triplets and pairs.
+This class provides utility methods for parsing a hand string representation into a Hand object, evaluating hand properties like a same suit, consecutive cards, highest card value, etc, and determining the poker hand rank (Straight Flush, Four of a Kind, etc). and Identifying specific card combinations like triplets and pairs.

 | Method Name                         |  Method Description                                                                                                                   |
 |-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|